Lucy-Forrest-Lab/AlignMe/Running.md

 ### Similarity score file
-The so-called "similarity score file" contains information about the similarity metrics that you wish to use to construct your alignment. the file is called from the command line using the following flag:
+The so-called "similarity score file" contains information about the similarity metrics that you wish to use to construct your alignment.
+The file is called from the command line using the following flag:

 `--similarity_score_file FILE`